brack3t/Djrill/docs/usage/sending_mail.rst

 .. attribute:: subaccount

     ``str``: the ID of one of your subaccounts to use for sending this message.
-    (The subaccount on an individual message will override any global :setting:`MANDRILL_SUBACCOUNT` setting.)

     .. versionadded:: 0.7